threefoldtecharchive/rivine/specs/thin_client_protocol.md

 # thin client protocol

 ## Problem
-Thin clients communicate with  explorers/gateways over hhtps/REST.
+Thin clients communicate with  explorers/gateways over https/REST.
-TThere is no subscribe mechanism to allow push notifications so polling is required.
+There is no subscribe mechanism to allow push notifications so polling is required.
 On top of this, the exposed services and json data formats are all custom to Rivine.

 ### Why to Change Something That Works?